Aptima/yaada/site/docs/getting-started.md

 $ yda logs <service_name>
 ```

-The following command is commonly used to check what documents are currently in Elasticsearch:
+The following command is commonly used to check what documents are currently in OpenSearch:

 ```
 $ yda data counts